-Field experiences are recorded in the in the Education Department.
+Field experiences are recorded in the Education Department.
 Candidates should check periodically to see if records are correct.
-The office also documents work candidates have completed if school personnel call the Education Department to check during interview.
+The office also documents work candidates have completed if school personnel call the Education Department to check during the interview process.

 Should a candidate enroll in multiple education courses during the same semester, the Program expects the candidate to complete ALL required hours.
-The hours may not be counted for both classes (example: if you are taking EDUC 237 and 245 at the same time, 30 hours of field experience will be required, not 15).
+The hours may not be counted for both classes (example: if you are taking EDUC 230 and 246 at the same time, 30 hours of field experience will be required, not 15).

-Year Semester Required Courses and Field Experience Year 1 Fall (1) EDUC111 - Exploring Teaching and Learning (F/S) - 10 hours of field observation required EDUC211 - The Exceptional Learner (F/S) - 10 hours of field observation required Spring (2) Year 2 Fall (3) EDUC237 - Educational Psychology (F/S) - 15 hours of field observation with guided teaching required (same teacher for all 15 hours) Spring (4) EDUC245 - Educational Assessment (S) - 15 hours of field observation with guided teaching required (same teacher for all 15 hours) Year 3 Fall (5) Spring (6) All Juniors in Elementary Education are required to complete hours in RTI for both semesters.
-All Juniors in Secondary Education are required to complete hours in intermediate, middle or high school for both semesters.
+Year Semester Required Courses and Field Experience Year 1 Fall (1) EDUC111 - Exploring Teaching and Learning (F/S) EDUC212 - The Exceptional Learner (F/S) Spring (2) field experience requirements contained in the syllabus for each course Year 2 Fall (3) EDUC230 - Educational Psychology (F/S) field experience requirements contained in the syllabus for each course Spring (4) EDUC246 - Educational Assessment (S) field experience requirements contained in the syllabus for each course Year 3 Fall (5) Spring (6) All Juniors in Elementary Education are required to complete hours in RTI for both semesters.
+All Juniors in Secondary Education and All Grade are required to complete hours in intermediate, middle or high school for both semesters.
 Juniors majoring in Educational Studies will be completing an internship during either their Junior or Senior year.
 Hours of field experience required will vary.
 Year 4 Fall (7) Seniors will be completing their student teaching.
 Educational Studies majors will be doing an internship if this was not completed during their Junior year.
 Elementary majors complete methods block in the fall and must receive favorable disposition reviews to student teach.
-January Secondary and all-grade majors complete EDUC 444 in Fort Wayne, Indiana.
+January Secondary and all-grade majors complete EDUC 440 in the Fort Wayne Community Schools in Indiana.
 Must earn favorable disposition reviews to student teach.
 Spring (8) Seniors will be completing their student teaching.
 Educational Studies majors will be doing an internship if this was not completed during their Junior year.